B70 Lymphadenitis acute (ICD-10:L04.9)

 Symptoms

-• Redness and warmth: The skin over the affected lymph nodes may appear red and feel warm[6].
+• Redness and warmth: The skin overlying affected lymph nodes appears red and feels warm due to increased blood flow and inflammation[7]

-• Abscess formation: In severe cases, an abscess may form within the affected lymph node[9].
+• Abscess formation: In severe cases, pus-filled abscesses may develop within the lymph nodes, requiring surgical drainage[11]

 Causes

-• Cat scratch disease: Bartonella henselae, transmitted through cat scratches or bites, can cause acute lymphadenitis.
+• Cat scratch disease: Bartonella henselae transmitted through cat scratches or bites, with an annual incidence of 4.7/100,000 population[16]

 Diagnostic Steps